-Discovering craft, traditions and culture
+Discovering craft, traditions and nature

 Art and crafts still tell the youngest the history and traditions of Bassa Romagna.
 While visiting museums and gaining direct experiences, one can make paper sculptures, toys or wickerwork to be kept as a precious memory.
 Nature is another essential component of this area and, thanks to skilled naturalists, local flora and fauna can be discovered satisfying every curiosity.